JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 </tab>
 </tabs>

-> You can use Emmet-like syntax to quickly define string arrays.
+> IDE tip: You can use Emmet-like syntax to quickly define string arrays.
 > Use `string-array`, `sa`, or the `>` operator to generate an empty array template.
 > For a named array with a predefined number of items and starting text, type `test>2{Hello}` and press **Tab**:
 > ```xml